-One of the main reasons why I purchased the Xiaomi 34″ Ultrawide monitor was because of the screen real estate.
-Due to the pandemic, this became my main work-from-home monitor where I would hook up my Macbook Pro M1 to the monitor.
-I was trying to connect my Macbook Pro M1 laptop to the Xiaomi monitor via a USB-C hub (I use a Baseus 17-in-1 USB-C hub) and connecting an HDMI cable to it.
+One of the main reasons I purchased the Xiaomi 34″ UltraWide monitor was because of the screen real estate.
+Because of the pandemic, this became my main work-from-home monitor where I would hook up my MacBook Pro M1 to the monitor.
+I was trying to connect my MacBook Pro M1 laptop to the Xiaomi monitor via a USB-C hub (I use a Baseus 17-in-1 USB-C hub) and connecting an HDMI cable to it.
 What I did notice was that when I did that, I could only select a refresh rate of only 50Hz.
 I checked to make sure that the connection was stable and tried other HDMI cables such as 4K rated HDMI cables and of course HDMI 2.0 cables.

-As the Macbook Pro M1 only had two USB-C ports, that meant that I would need to use one port dedicated for the monitor.
-Now, finding for a USB-C to DisplayPort 1.4 locally here in Malaysia wasn’t very easy and when I turned to the usual online stores such as Shopee, all sellers were from overseas which meant it would take time.
+With just two available USB-C ports on the MacBook Pro M1, it looked like I would need to use one port dedicated for the monitor.
+Now, searching for a USB-C to DisplayPort 1.4 locally here in Malaysia wasn’t very easy and when I turned to the usual online stores such as Shopee, all sellers were from overseas which meant it would take time for it to be shipped here.